 Maria Bello in New York Times: “A Modern Family is Just a More Honest Family”

-December 2, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+December 2, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Over the weekend, actress Maria Bello revealed in an op-ed in The New York Times that she is dating her longtime friend, Clare.